 After we finished that, they passed around a heaping plate of bakery pastries (and they kept passing the plate around until it was empty).
 I had never been so stuffed in all my life.
 I thought I was ready to burst.
 But then on came that plate of fresh fruit I was looking for several rounds before.
 So I took an orange, slowly peeled and ate it, looking around for a sofa to lie down on.
 But would you believe it?
 The capstone was another plate of bakery pastries.

 The spaghetti in the stereotype?
 We'd finished it more than two hours before.
-Don't be fooled by what you see on the Chef-Boy-Ar-Dee advertisements.
-Italy is rich in tasty products, and its cooking is among the best known in the world.
+Don't be fooled by what you see in Chef-Boy-Ar-Dee advertisements.
+Italy is rich in tasty products, and its cooking is among the best-known in the world.
 They do cook great ravioli, macaroni, and spaghetti, but that's only the start.

-My years of missions dreaming had included horseback trips deep into secluded areas to take the gospel to isolated tribes and villages where roads had not yet penetrated.
+My years of dreaming about being a missionary had included horseback trips deep into secluded areas to take the gospel to isolated tribes and villages where roads had not yet penetrated.
 It's not that I'm much of a horse rider -- the few times I've ridden one, I've found it quite uncomfortable.
 But I figured that if God was calling me to be a missionary, there was probably a horse somewhere in my future.
 But I was wrong.
 There's no horseback riding to be done here.
-I'm having to leave that to my college and seminary classmates scattered all around the globe in other countries.
+I leave that to my college and seminary classmates scattered around the globe.

 Italy's highway system is one of the world's best -- as is its train system.
-Not to mention, of course, that Italy is a 700-mile-long peninsula with a land area the size of Georgia and Florida combined.
-Our churches are scattered from one end of the country to the other, the average distance between them being something more than 100 miles.
-In addition to being impractical for us, horses would be far too slow.
+Of course, that Italy is a 700-mile-long peninsula with a land area the size of Georgia and Florida combined.
+Our churches are scattered from one end of the country to the other, the average distance between each of them is more than 100 miles.
+So, travel by horseback would be very impractical for us.

 There have even been times when we've felt that a car was superfluous here.
-For in the cities, the rapid transit bus system is unbelievable.
-For small change you can ride on any of the hundreds of routes in Rome.
-The buses pass in 5-10-minute intervals, so there's never much waiting; and on many main thoroughfares they have their own separate lanes.
-For a few dollars you can get a month's pass which enables you to ride any bus on any route for as many times as you wish during that month.
+In the cities, the rapid transit bus system is unbelievable.
+You can ride very inexpensively on any of the hundreds of routes in Rome.
+Buses pass in 5-10-minute intervals.
+So there's never much waiting, and on many main thoroughfares buses have their own separate lanes.
+For a few dollars, you can get a month's pass enabling you to ride any bus on any route as many times as you wish during that month.
 During our language study, we spent about three hours a day on Rome's buses, going to and from school.
-It was cheaper than driving (gasoline will be as much as four times as expensive in Italy as it is in the U.S.A.), and there was never any hassle over finding a parking place.
+It was cheaper than driving (gasoline is far more expensive in Italy as it is in the U.S.A.), and there was never any hassle over finding a parking place.

 I've done a lot of my cultural observing on Rome's buses.
-You see a lot of interesting people, hear a lot of interesting arguments, etc. And in fact, I've written parts of this book on Bus Line No. 136 going out Nomentana Street.
+You see a lot of interesting people, hear a lot of interesting arguments, and so on.
+I've written parts of this book on Bus Line No. 136 going out Nomentana Street.
 It is true that Rome does have its traffic problems.
 And it often appears that those buses are sometimes a factor in those tie-ups.
 But if you look inside them, you'll see they're often full to their 100-person capacity (and sometimes beyond).
 That many people represent a lot of potential private automobiles!

-There are pages and pages of statistics and charts which show quite impressively how we Americans are energy gobblers in comparison with the rest of the world.
+There are pages and pages of statistics and charts that impressively show how we Americans are energy gobblers in comparison with the rest of the world.
 But I did not fully realize all that that meant until we came to another industrialized country like Italy.
 They are really fuel-pinchers here.
-Perhaps that's why rises in energy costs hit them so hard -- they have no more notches with which to tighten their . belts.
+Perhaps that's why rises in energy costs hit them so hard -- they have no more notches with which to tighten their belts.

-They drive tiny, tiny cars which get 40-60 miles per gallon.
-In fact, the German-built Volkswagen bug is considered such a large car here that owners of it last year had to pay a "luxury" tax.
+They drive small cars which get 40-60 miles per gallon.
+In fact, the German-built Volkswagen bug is considered such a large car here that owners of it had to pay a "luxury" tax.
 My own Fiat mini-van holds seven people legally (more if necessary).
 But it is as short as a VW bug and gets 30-40 miles to the gallon, fully loaded.
-I think that one of our feelings of reverse culture shock when we return to the U.S. on furlough may come when we encounter the big cars again.
+I think that one of our feelings of reverse culture shock when we return to the U.S. on home assignment may come when we encounter the big cars again.
 (Don't forget that the VW is one of the bigger cars on the road here in Italy.
-The VW bug even has a 1,300-c.c. engine in it, while the engine in my seven-passenger Fiat had only 850 c.c.'s.)
+The VW bug even has a 1,300cc engine in it, while the engine in my seven-passenger Fiat van had only 850 cc's.)

 There's very little air conditioning here -- and what there is is generally small, window-unit stuff.
 Nor is there much heat in the wintertime.
-In our Rome apartment we got heat from six to eight in the morning and from three to nine in the evening ... no matter how cold it got.
-The buildings are constructed, however, to conserve as much of the heat as possible in the wintertime and to keep as cool as possible in the summer.
+In our Rome apartment, we got heat from six to eight in the morning and from three to nine in the evening ... no matter how cold it got.
+The buildings are constructed un ways that conserve heat in the wintertime and then kep things as cool as possible in the summer.

 Light bulb wattage is much smaller here than we were used to in the U.S. Entire rooms are lit by 40 watts or less, sometimes only 25.
-When I return home for furlough, one of my big shocks may be the nighttime brightness of homes, stairwells, shops, and other places.
-It may be I'll have to go to wearing sunglasses at nighttime to protect my eyes!
+When I return to the USA for home assignment, one of my big shocks may be the nighttime brightness of homes, stairwells, shops, and other places.
+I may have to wear sunglasses at nighttime in the USA to protect my eyes!

 Central hot water systems with their seemingly endless supply of steaming water are a rarity here.
 We have a small electric hot water heater above our kitchen sink which heats two and one-half gallons at a time.
 The one in the bathroom is somewhat larger -- perhaps 10 gallons.

-Well, we are having to make some adjustments here from our life-style in the U.S.A.
+Well, we are obviously making some adjustments the the lifestyule we were used to in the USA.
 There are a lot of interesting discoveries we're making almost every day.
-Yet, we're not living in a tent somewhere boiling our drinking water.
+Yet, we're not living in a tent or a tiny thatched roof dwelling and boiling our drinking water.
 The fulfillment of our missionary call is taking place in a modern, industrialized society.

-There are missionary strategists who assert that we're actually living in the "sunrise of missions."
-While some of the great missionary adventure stories of the past two centuries will not be repeated, yet the Holy Spirit is moving in an unusual way all around the globe.
+Some world missions strategists assert that we're actually living in the "sunrise of missions."
+While some of the great missionary adventure stories of past centuries will not be repeated, the Holy Spirit is still moving in unusual ways all around the globe.
 I'm glad to be a part of that -- even if I never get to wear that pith helmet. . . . [ continue reading ]

 Page: